 Law Technology Now

 James Snyder is Senior Counsel with Klinedinst PC.
 James represents clients in business transactions, M&A, and data...

 Timothy Blood is the managing partner at Blood Hurst & O’Reardon LLP.
-He has represented tens of millions of...
+He has represented tens of...

 On January 1, 2020, the California Consumer Privacy Act of 2018, informally known as the CCPA, went into effect.
 Considered one of the most significant pieces of privacy legislation in the United States, many questions exist as to how this law will affect businesses and consumers within California and beyond.
 Law Technology Now host Dan Rodriguez speaks with attorneys James Snyder and Timothy Blood about this impactful new legislative act.
 Together they examine the CCPAs origins, its reach beyond the boundaries of California, what it and Europe’s GDPR mean for technology companies, and what penalties can arise from violations.